Can this system overheat?

 How do I know which UV-C system is the right one for me?

 For an optimal effect, we recommend changing the entire pool content at least three times a day.
 However, the system should be in operation at least 8 hours a day so that there is also sufficient ventilation and filtration.
-Our customer service will be happy to help you determine the right dimensioning.

 How long does the system have to run to keep a pool with algae?